anelguel/Gradebook/src/Gradebook/notes/Module4.md

 * The only way to reach (for example, in the default case, Main) is to use the class name/type where Main is defined (Program.Main(args)).

+-instance member – when using public and private access modifiers, it means that those methods/fields, will be available when creating an object of a class.
+They are called instance members (instance methods, and instance fields)
+-static members – not associated with an object instance.
+They are associated with the TYPE that they are defined inside of.
+	-you cannot reach static through an object reference, instead it is associated with the class (type).
+The only way to reach it, is to use the class name where it is defined (the class name or type name).
+	-for example, when you use Console.WriteLine(); you can express it just like that.
+That's because Console.WriteLine() is static.
+If it weren't you'd have to create a new instance of CW, and then invoke whatever method you want from it.
+	-when you use static, even if you keep creating objects – there will only be one  static method, field, etc. of type class.